-When it comes to the best sex toys, all you need to do is ask yourself one simple question: What turns you on?
+When it comes to the best sex toys of 2023, all you need to do is ask yourself one simple question: what turns you on?
 That is the best sex toy.
 The best sex toy is the one that works with your particular tastes, gets you going, is most compatible with your parts or your partners, and works in combination with other toys (or sex itself) to make the experience completely unforgettable.
-Because there is little in life that's more personal than the stuff you like to take in the bedroom with you.
+Because there is little in life that's more personal than the stuff you like to do in the bedroom.

-The sex toy market has exploded over recent years, in tandem with the stigma around toys falling away.
-You can shop for the best sex toys in some pretty mainstream stores, and there are plenty of sources online which can ship you a wild variety of great sex toys quickly and easily.
+The sex toy market has exploded over the years, in tandem with the stigma around sex toys falling away.
+You can shop for the best sex toys in some pretty mainstream stores, and there are plenty of sources online which can ship you a wild variety of sex toys quickly and easily.

 If you're just getting started, you'll probably find the sex toy market a little intimidating: there's such a large variety of sex toys for women, men, and for couples (or more) that even working out the kind of thing you want to try is tough, let alone finding the top choice in that department.

 Just want toys aimed at guys?
-We have a separate guide to the best sex toys for men (opens in new tab) and other specialist guides, including best dildo (opens in new tab), best vibrator (opens in new tab) and best condoms (opens in new tab).
-And, as Lovehoney is an expert of all things sex toys, make sure to use Lovehoney discount codes (opens in new tab) for money-off your next order.
+We have a separate guide to the best sex toys for men (opens in new tab) and the best sex toys for couples (opens in new tab), plus other specialist guides, including best dildo (opens in new tab), best vibrator (opens in new tab) and best condoms (opens in new tab).
+And, as Lovehoney is an expert of all things sex toys, make sure to check out these Lovehoney deals (opens in new tab) and use these Lovehoney discount codes (opens in new tab) for money-off your next order.